-The overall estimated renewal needs for preserving existing affordable housing is approximately \$1.6 billion over the next 10 years, including acquisition and rehabilitation of existing at-risk rent stabilized housing.
-While the sources identified at the beginning of this chapter, including recently passed bonds, will go toward addressing this need, the Plan allocates approximately \$170 million to meet these needs.
+The overall estimated renewal needs for preserving existing affordable housing is approximately \$1.67 billion over the next 10 years, including acquisition and rehabilitation of existing at-risk rent stabilized housing.
+The sources identified at the beginning of this chapter, including recently passed bonds, will go toward addressing this need.